You bought your girlfriend a potted cactus for her office. You're explaining why you thought it was a good idea for a gift.

 In conversational spoken English, people often leave "that" out.

-Organize a sentence this way when you don't want to say who did something.
+Organize a sentence this way when you don't want to say exactly who should do something.
 For example, you might use this to avoid directly telling the listener that they have to do some work:

 You know, I think the trash needs to be taken out.